auto-DRRAFTER/springer-chapter/README.md

 #### Contact Information:

-Correspondence and request for further information may be addressed to Phillip Pham (philpham90@gmail.com) or Haiyun Ma (haiyun.ma@foxmail.com).
+Correspondence and request for further information may be addressed to Phillip Pham (philpham@stanford.edu) or Haiyun Ma (haiyun.ma@foxmail.com).

 ## Recommended Computing Requirement